pgengel/web_dev/Budgety/readme.txt

 ref - http://codingheroes.io/resources/

-put the things in names spaces using IFFES seperate the into files
-Make and account class and inherenst
+put the things in names spaces using IFFES, and shorten the files to 120 lines Make and account class and inherenst
-Use components.